deleSerna/deleSerna.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 categories: Java Springboot Kubernetes ElasticSearch
 ---
 I have recently developed a demo **springboot (version 2.2.5)** application which use **java 11** (using **modular system** introduced in java 9), an **elasticsearch (version and 6.6.1)** and **mysql
 (version 8.0.17)**.
-Then I went ahead and tried to deploy it in a local **kubernetes** cluster (using minikube).
+Then I went ahead and tried to deploy it in a local **kubernetes** cluster (using **minikube**).
 Although, there were numerous tutorials about deployment in kubernetes, I could not find a sample application which cover all the aspects which I requires in a single place.
 In this article, I will briefly go through the some of the issues which I faced during the deployment and the solutions for that ( ofcourse, which I got it from other sources).
 I am not going through all the details of the kubernetes deployment file which I used because you can find the details in so many other places.

 {% if post.excerpt != post.content %}
     <a href="{{ site.baseurl }}{{ post.url }}">Read more</a>
 {% endif %}

-I planned to deploy the application in the following way.
-Mysql database will be running in the system outside of the kubernetes cluster.
-Springboot app which will run in the kubernetes cluster will write some data to the database.
-Then elasticsearch index will create using this db data.
-Then, finally we will search in the created  elastic search index from springboot app.
-We will have 3 endpoints in the springboot do these actions 1. **addToDb** end point will write  to the db 2. **createIndex** will load data from the db and will create the elastic search index 3. **search** will search in the elastic search index to fetch data which match to our criteria.
+I planned to deploy the application in the following way. **Mysql** database will be running outside of the kubernetes cluster. **Springboot app** will  run in the kubernetes cluster and will write some data to the above database.
+Then elasticsearch indices will create using this db data.
+Then, finally we will search in the created  elastic search indices from springboot app.
+We will have 3 endpoints in the springboot do these actions 1. **addToDb** end point will write  to the db 2. **createIndex** will load data from the db and will create the elastic search indices 3. **search** will search in this elastic search indices to fetch data which match to our criteria.
 Source code of the springboot app can see [here][git-hub].
 Please see the deployment digaram of the application.

 [git-hub]: https://github.com/deleSerna/springbootelasticsearchdemo